GSA/fpki-guides/_includes/microsoft_trust_store_installation.md

 To limit the impact to your agency, you'll need to redistribute COMMON as a trusted root certificate on all government-furnished Windows workstations and devices.

-{% include alert-info.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures." %}

 To redistribute COMMON, follow these procedures:
 1. [Download a Copy of COMMON](#download-a-copy-of-common)
 1. [Verify Your Copy of COMMON](#verify-your-copy-of-common)